rackerlabs/technical-blog/_posts/2015-08-24-data-science-baltimore.md

 ```

 Now let's load up the data.
-We will directly reference the CSV data in place on the webserver over SSL.
+We will directly reference the CSV data directly on the webserver over SSL.
 This technique is very useful for fetching remote data sources without needing an interim fileserver or other infrastructure.
 Lastly we make the data available as a file for pandas.

 ```python